NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

 Generic Options
 ---------------
-This section covers generic options which are accessible regardless of which mode OpenVPN is configured as.
+This section covers generic options which are accessible regardless of which mode spotify is configured as.

 --help